Vale of Clwyd Railway: Train services

-In 1864 the LNWR was formally authorised to work the VoCR line (as they had been doing informally) and the company was absorbed by the LNWR by Act of 15 July 1867.
+The LNWR was formally authorised by the London and North Western Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. ccxxvi) to work the VoCR line, as they had been doing informally, and the company was absorbed by the LNWR by the London and North Western Railway (New Works and Additional Powers) Act 1867 (30 & 31 Vict. c. cxliv) of 15 July 1867.

-1895 passenger train service

-Bradshaw's Guide for 1895 showed the train service: there were six trains each way between Denbigh and Rhyl, calling at all stations.
+Bradshaw's Guide for 1895 listed the train service; there were six trains each way between Denbigh and Rhyl, calling at all stations.
 Most of the trains made reasonable connections at Denbigh.

-After 1923
+From railway grouping to closure

-At the beginning of 1923, the railways of Great Britain were grouped into one or other of four new large companies, under the Railways Act 1921.
+At the beginning of 1923, the railways of Great Britain were grouped into four new large companies, under the Railways Act 1921.
 The LNWR was a constituent of the new London Midland and Scottish Railway.
-Seaside holidays were increasingly popular, and the North Wales coast was an attractive destination.
-The passenger trains service was augmented accordingly, and seventeen trains ran each way daily in the summer in the 1930s.
+Seaside holidays were increasingly popular and the North Wales coast was an attractive destination.
+The passenger trains service was augmented accordingly and seventeen trains ran each way daily in the summer in the 1930s.

-Nevertheless the line remained a rural outpost, and use of the line declined: it was closed to passengers on 19 September 1955 and completely from 1965.
+Nevertheless, the line remained a rural outpost and use of the line declined; it was closed to passengers on 19 September 1955 and completely from 1965.

-Today, the tracked remains intact as far as St Asaph before the line is severed by the North Wales Expressway.
-From Rhuddlan to Denbigh, the line has been built on.
+Today, only the northern section of the trackbed remains intact as far as the North Wales Expressway, just before St Asaph station.